 Get the taste of fall in a delicious Pumpkin Spice Muffin recipe.
-Loaded with cozy flavors like cinnamon and pumpkin spice, these muffins are an easy recipe that both kids and adults will love.
+Loaded with cozy flavors like cinnamon and pumpkin spice, these muffins are an easy breakfast recipe that both kids and adults will love.

 Fall is one of our favorite seasons, especially because it means a lot more cozy baking and crock pot recipes!